Social Impact

 The project featured online influencers such as Sivan Tam, Shayna Haydi, Aviv Nes, Omri Malinsky, and Shira Bar.

-Our podcast, “There’s a Place to Talk About It,” featured online creators and influencers like Maya Dagan and Bat Shai, Bar Almaliach (HaPashuta) and Noya Cohen, Aviya Farhi and Racheli Rotner, Idan Naiditch and Alex Schultz.
+Our podcast, “There’s a Place” featured online creators and influencers like Maya Dagan and Bat Shai, Bar Almaliach (HaPashuta) and Noya Cohen, Aviya Farhi and Racheli Rotner, Idan Naiditch and Alex Schultz.
 It provides a space to discuss daily struggles during the war.
-The podcast was created in collaboration with the Blink influencer agency.
+The podcast was created in collaboration with the digital agency HAVAS BLINK.

 After October 7th, many Israelis felt their personal difficulties and struggles were dwarfed by the new reality we all live in.
 The podcast gave room to all these feelings and helped echo the message that we all cope with difficulties or distress, big or small, that they have a place, and it’s okay to talk about them.